 by Piet Versleijen, Boxmeer, Holland

-After completing the restoration of my 1956 CJ-3B, and obtaining a legal vehicle title early this year, it was time for some real driving around.
+After completing the restoration of my former Swiss Army Jeep (see Restoring a 1956 Military CJ-3B on CJ3B.info), and obtaining a legal vehicle title early this year, it was time for some real driving around.
 Unfortunately almost all the events organized by my club were cancelled due to the hoof and mouth disease crisis in the Netherlands.
 Unnecessary activities and gatherings in the countryside and the forests were closed to prevent further outbreaks of the disease.
 So there was no real chance for a good test drive through the woods and the fields.
 What a pity.

 So I had to take my chances on my goal for this year, without major testing: taking my wife Christa and my two daughters Mea (age 6) and Merith (age 4) on vacation to the deep south of France in the CJ-3B.
 A trip of about 1380 km each way.
 After a good final check on the Jeep and quickly repainting the trailer (a Polynorm ex-Dutch army trailer) it was time for packing.
 We planned to drive about 500 km a day so the trip should take about 2-1/2 days.
 We also planned the route carefully to avoid highways and big cities as much as possible.
 Off we go!

 Leaving the Netherlands without any problems, I found out that driving at lower speeds than the rest of the traffic is very relaxing.
 With an average speed of about 75-80 km/h, the whole way ahead is free.
 Almost every car and truck passed us.